The SJHP is fortunate to have strong partnerships with a variety of public and private entities.

 Since 1998, the United Way has funded and recognized the SJHP as a leading advocate for housing issues, including creating community service projects for volunteer initiatives.

-The SJHP has enjoyed the support of several local foundations over the years; the Brooks Health Foundation (constructing wheelchair ramps), the Sontag Foundation (financial literacy), and Buckingham Smith Benevolent Association for emergency home repairs, along with Wachovia/Wells Fargo.
+The SJHP has enjoyed the support of numerous foundations, both local and regional over the years; and Buckingham Smith Benevolent Association for emergency home repairs, along with Wachovia/Wells Fargo Foundation and TIAA Bank

 Florida Housing Finance Corporation

-St. Johns Builders Council, N.E.FL Association of Realtors, St. Johns County Council on Aging, St. Augustine and St. Johns County Board of Realtors, St. Johns County Legal Aid, Flagler College, St. Johns River State College, Trinity Episcopal Parish, the St. Johns County School District, University of Florida/IFAS program, and the Florida Green Building Coalition, Bank of St. Augustine, BB&T Bank, Wells Fargo, Prosperity Bank, First Atlantic, The Home Depot Store
+The SJHP is eternally grateful to the wide variety of community support that has increased our impact over the years.
+St. Johns Builders Council, N.E.FL Association of Realtors, St. Johns County Council on Aging, St. Augustine and St. Johns County Board of Realtors, St. Johns County Legal Aid, Flagler College, St. Johns River State College, Trinity Episcopal Parish, the St. Johns County School District, University of Florida/IFAS program, and the Florida Green Building Coalition, BB&T Bank, Wells Fargo, The Home Depot Store, Elder Source, Lowes, Sertoma, Rotary, Lions Club and many local church groups.

 USDA and HUD

 The USDA and HUD state offices have relied on the SJHP to explain weatherization and green building programs to their affiliates.
 Federal programs now incorporate energy efficiency or green building concepts into their funding requirements and the state staff have partnered with the SJHP to share that information with interested parties.
-The USDA Single Family Direct Loan program was a critical part of the financing success for The Hancock Place.
+The USDA Single Family Direct Loan program was a critical part of the financing success for The Hancock Place and the USDA 504 program continually provides grants that are critical to leveraging other funds necessary for some of the rehab efforts for local homeowners.
+The SJHP owns two USDA multi-family properties for seniors, Southern Villas in St Augustine, and St Johns River Apartments in Palatka.